pmem/llpl/README.md

-# Low Level Persistence Library #
+# Low-Level Persistence Library #

 ## OVERVIEW ##
-The Low Level Persistence Library offers access to blocks of persistent memory allocated on a persistent heap.
+The Low-Level Persistence Library (LLPL) is a Java library that provides access to off-heap persistent memory.
+LLPL includes several kinds of components that can be allocated and used alone or together in building applications:
+* <b>heaps</b>: a pool of memory and an allocator for it
+* <b>memory blocks</b>: unstructured bytes that can be laid out for any purpose and linked to build data structures
+* <b>pre-built data structures</b>: arrays, linked list, and radix trees
+* <b>memory pools</b>: a process-shareable pool of memory

+Data stored in the components above can persist beyond the life of a JVM instance, i.e. across application or system restarts.
+LLPL provides APIs that help developers ensure consistency of stored data.

+Memory allocated using LLPL is not garbage-collected and must be explicitly deallocated using LLPL APIs.

-This Java library uses the Persistent Memory Development Kit (PMDK).
+LLPL uses the Persistent Memory Development Kit (PMDK).
 For more information on PMDK, please visit http://pmem.io and https://github.com/pmem/pmdk.

 ## HOW TO BUILD & RUN ##